temporalio/documentation/docs-src/clusters/how-to-set-up-dual-visibility.md

 #### Database schema and setup

-The database schema and setup for secondary store depends on the database you plan to use.
+The database schema and setup for a secondary store depends on the database you plan to use.

 - [MySQL](/cluster-deployment-guide#mysql)
 - [PostgresSQL](/cluster-deployment-guide#postgresql)